 Porter operates in interactive mode.
-This means that if during a data transfer some entity appears to already exist in the source system (e.g. you transferred the product earlier), you may choose to use this entity or create a new one.
+This means that if during a data transfer some entity appears to already exist in the production system (e.g. you transferred the product earlier), you may choose to use this entity or create a new one.

-When transferred, a customer and their accounts acquire the Exported status in the main system.
-This means that customer service provisioning and billing is stopped in the main system.
-As soon as the administrator imports the customer, it resumes in the alter-ego system.
+When transferred, a customer and their accounts acquire the Exported status in the source system.
+This means that customer service provisioning and billing is stopped.
+As soon as the administrator imports the customer, it resumes in the target system.

 To reduce this downtime, during which a customer is "in-between" systems and cannot use the services, Porter creates a lineup of entities to transfer and processes them one by one.
-In other words, it exports customer A's data from the source system and immediately imports it to the alter-ego one.
+In other words, it exports customer A's data from the source system and immediately imports it to the target.
 Then it repeats that same procedure to transfer customer B, etc.